 According to the report, Ralph is killing Rugby in order to focus on more scalable global opportunities and growth for the core Ralph Lauren brand.
 But it’s hard to understand why they would end such a great brand….

 Rugby had some great looks.
-They combined the sophistication of Ralph Lauren with an offbeat prep school aesthetic.
-Although Rugby marketed toward younger, college-aged customers, their steady riffing on the Ivy League look produced a few stellar pieces that men of all ages could wear.
+Since launching in 2004, Rugby combined the sophistication of Ralph Lauren with an offbeat prep school aesthetic.
+Although it was marketed toward younger, college-aged customers, their steady riffing on the Ivy League look produced a few stellar pieces that men of all ages could wear.

 Heading Photo by Andrew Watson on Flickr